What is supraventricular tachycardia?

-If your heart rate cannot be slowed using vagal manoeuvres, you may have to go to your doctor's office or the emergency room, where a fast-acting medicine such as adenosine can be given.
+If your heart rate cannot be slowed using vagal manoeuvres, you may have to go to your doctor's office or the emergency room, where a fast-acting medicine can be given to slow your heart rate.
 If the arrhythmia does not stop and symptoms are severe, electrical cardioversion, which uses an electrical current to reset the heart rhythm, may be needed.

 Ongoing treatment of recurring supraventricular tachycardia